Quick Start

 Open In Colab

-Runhouse lets you serverlessly dispatch and execute regular Python on your existing cloud infrastructure.
-You can quickly develop, test, and iterate on your ML programs, from your local IDE while executing on powerful remote compute.
-Then, identically execute your code in production simply by scheduling the dispatch while keeping the underlying program code exactly the same.
+Runhouse lets you dispatch and execute regular Python on remote compute “serverlessly” whether the program is a simple function or a distributed multi-node training.
+You have rapid, local-like development and iteration from your local IDE while having the flexibility to execute on powerful remote compute.
+Then, identically execute your code in production simply by scheduling the code to launch compute and dispatch to it, but without any need to change the underlying program code.

-• Send a locally defined function onto the remote compute and call it as a service
+• Send a locally defined function onto the remote compute and call it on the remote cluster.

 Local Python Function